leeyoshinari/performance_monitor/README.md

    ```shell
    git clone https://github.com/leeyoshinari/performance_monitor.git
    ```
-   The server folder is the Server, and only one needs to be deployed; the agent folder is Client, and deployed on the servers that need to be monitored.<br>
+   The server folder is the Server, and only one needs to be deployed; the agent folder is Agent, and deployed on the servers that need to be monitored.<br>

 2. Deploy InfluxDB, installation steps on CentOS are as follows:<br>
     (1) Download and install<br>